You are here

 Interventions to Improve Safety Climate and Ergonomics In Construction SME

-Anne Marie Dale
+Ann Marie Dale

 Washington University, St. Louis

-Aim 1 of our project will explore the effects of participation in general contractors’ safety programs on the safety performance and safety culture of small and medium sized contractors.
-By studying safety interactions and impacts on small and medium sized subcontractors (SC) working on larger size construction projects, this project will address interrelated questions posed in the NORA construction safety goals: Can small employers successfully apply flow down safety requirements on large projects?
+Aim 1 of our project explored the effects of participation in general contractors’ safety programs on the safety performance and safety culture of small and medium sized contractors.
+By studying safety interactions and impacts on small and medium sized subcontractors (SC) working on larger size construction projects, this project addressed interrelated questions posed in the NORA construction safety goals: Can small employers successfully apply flow down safety requirements on large projects?
 How influential are well run projects for transferring safety skills and practices to small employers?
 Do changes persist onto other jobs?
 Do small employers adversely impact project safety performance of other employers?